 The Marlborough Sounds consists of beautiful forested mountains, sunken valleys and 1500km of stunning coastline.
 Situated on northern edge of New Zealand’s jaw dropping South Island.
 They are formed of four main sounds which make up this area.

 Marlborough is known around the world for its wine making.
 In fact I spent 3 months working on the vineyards here as well as a few weeks covering in a wine bottling factory.
-During this time I was living in Blenheim I have done a short write up on my time working and living there (I will update and link here once it’s live).
+During this time I was living in Blenheim and using every excuse to travel and explore the south island on my days.

 This area is perfect for so many outdoor adventures including: hiking, camping, road tripping, cycling, diving, kayaking, exploring by boat.
 The Māori’s traditionally believe the Marlborough sounds are the prows of the sunken wakas of Aoraki.
 There are four main sounds that contribute to this waterway network of sunken valleys.